scholarslab/GenericXmlImporter/README.md

 Examples
 --------

-Since [Csv Import Full] release 2.2-full, only the "Manage" format is available.
+Since [CSV Import+] release 2.2-full, only the "Manage" format is available.
 See older releases to manage old formats incompatible with this one.

 A lot of examples of xml files are available in the xml_files folder.
 They are